 • Communicate with power: Develop executive presence with effective verbal and non-verbal skills learned with a Yale Drama School acting coach.

-• Build a professional brand strategy: Articulate your value proposition and create a career strategy to support your goal to work in senior management.
+• Build an authentic leadership style: Articulate your value proposition and create a career strategy to support your goal to work in senior management.

 Senior corporate or non-profit women executives preparing for the next level, or who are new to senior management.
 Women family business professionals preparing for responsibility as CEO or senior management.